Sudhanshu1304/ModelAuto/Documentation/Document.md

                 PARAMETERS :-
                     X_train = Data or X_data
-                    X_test  = If you have seprate Test data you can standerdize both at the same time.
+                    X_test  = If you have seprate Test data you can standerdize both at the same time. scale_range = it will scale the data between 0,1 by default
                 Returns:
                     If Input = X_train ,X_test
                     ==> return Train and Test after Standardizing